openshift/enhancements/enhancements/testing/improved-platform-tests.md

 Cons:
 - Longer test times due to the compilation of openshift-tests.
 - Consistency across all repos source which contributes to this binaries.

+### Build-time Assembly - Aggregating Binaries

+`openshift-tests` contains a traditional binary for running the tests, and all the additional test binaries, which are injected while building the release image.

+Cons:
+- Longer test times due to the compilation of openshift-tests.
+- Consistency across all repos source which contributes to this binaries.
+- Necessary changes in the build pipeline which will allow constructing binaries from multiple repositories.